peter-nebe/network-security-test/README.md

 1. Download a file with the *rcp* command.
 This transmission is not encrypted.
 Search the TCP dump for a snippet of the downloaded file.
 The snippet will be found.
 This is proof that the test procedure works.

 2. Download a file with the *scp* command.
 This transmission IS encrypted.
 Search the TCP dump for a snippet of the downloaded file.
-The snippet will NOT be found and the test has been passed.
+The snippet will NOT be found and the test will be passed.

 ##### Sample output of a test run
 ```